mjmelito/my_portfolio/README.md

-# Matthew Melito Portfolio and Resume
+# Matthew Melito Portfolio

 #### By Matthew Melito

-#### An online portfolio and resume for networking and job searching.
+#### Personal website and portfolio for use in networking and job searching.

 ## Technologies Used

 * HTML
 * CSS
+* JavaScript
+* Webpack
+* Bootstrap

 ## Description

-This site serves as an online portfolio and resume for Epicodus student Matt Melito.
+This site serves as an online portfolio and resume for developer and software engineer Matt Melito.
 It contains a bio, headshot, resume, email contact button, and portfolio linked to github pages.

 ## Setup/Installation Requirements